-Day 7 – Color Green – Goddess Kaalratri
+Day 7 – Color Orange – Goddess Kaalratri

 Its the day of Maa Kalratri.
 Maa Kaalratri protects us from Evil Powers.
 Kaalratri is the goddess who is worshiped on the seventh day of Navratri.
 Kaal refers to time as well as death in Hindi whereas ratri refers to night or darkness/ignorance.
 Hence, Kaalratri is the one which brings the death of darkness or the one who ends ignorance.
 She is also commonly referred as Kali.

 Navratri Prasadam (Naivedyam ) – Motichoor Orange Ladoo, Carrot Halwa, Rajgira Carrot Thalipeeth, Jalebi, Imarti.

 Day 8 – Color Peacock Green – Goddess Mahagauri

 Peacock green color signifies Individuality.

 Maa Mahagauri is the eighth manifestation of Maa Durga and is wordshipped on eighth day of Navratri.
 Maa Mahagauri is associated with peace and intelligence.
 Pink Color stands for hope, optimism and fresh start.
 Its the day of Maa Mahagauri.
 Maa Mahagauri provides success in life.
 On this day Kanya Poojan is done.